Le Creuset: History

 In the 1970s Enzo Mari designed distinctive Dutch ovens and saucepans with domed lids and typical handles.
 In the 1980s, JC Barrault's "Futura" line was launched.

-The Le Creuset Dutch oven is on display in the Smithsonian Institution's National Museum of American History in Washington, D.C. as a part of the recreation of the chef Julia Child's kitchen.
+A Le Creuset Dutch oven is on display in the Smithsonian Institution's National Museum of American History in Washington, D.C. as a part of the reproduction display of the kitchen of chef Julia Child.
 It has been widely reported to be her favorite cooking pot.
-However, specialist sources hold that it was the Dutch oven of Le Creuset's less-remembered competitor Descoware that was her real favorite.
+(Specialist sources, however, hold that it was the Dutch oven of Le Creuset's less-remembered competitor Descoware that was her real favorite.)

 The company was purchased by Paul van Zuydam in 1988.

 In 1995, Le Creuset began exploring new product categories: stainless steel, stoneware, silicone, enamel on steel, textiles, and forged hard-anodized aluminum.

 Le Creuset offers a variety of colours, ranging from bright (e.g., cherry, a gradated red) to muted (e.g., dune, a gradated off-white).
 Its discontinued colours include cobalt (gradated blue-violet), black onyx (solid black), kiwi (gradated light green), as well as slate, granite, cactus, and citron.
-In addition to their standard colors, Le Creuset partners with major kitchenware retail brands such as Williams-Sonoma and Sur La Table to offer unique "exclusive" colors which are only available for purchase through their respective stores.
+In addition to their standard colours, Le Creuset partners with major kitchenware retail brands such as Williams-Sonoma and Sur La Table to offer unique "exclusive" colours which are only available for purchase through their respective stores.